 Choose a bike with hydraulic discs if possible, they really do work better than cable-actuated brakes

-Disc brakes are increasingly popular and we’re seeing more bike manufacturers releasing disc-equipped aluminium bikes, so thought it would be useful to round up some of the most interesting choices.
+Disc brakes are increasingly popular and we’re seeing more bike manufacturers releasing disc-equipped aluminium bikes, so we thought it would be useful to round up some of the most interesting choices.

 Cannondale is a brand famous for its dedication to aluminium, with its CAAD series stretching back a couple of decades and being raced in the pro peloton.
 The CAAD 13 Disc is the latest version, lighter than the CAAD 10 and smoother than the CAAD 12 (don’t ask about the CAAD 11, it never happened).
 There are three disc versions in the CAAD 13 range, plus a woman's version of the 105-equipped bike, which at £2,249 is the base model.
 There's an Ultegra-equipped version and at the top a bike with SRAM's Force eTap AXS 12-speed wireless electronic shifting for £4,799.00.